 Erin M Liebich, Psy.D, Licensed Clinical Psychologist

 Dr. Erin M Liebich is a Licensed Clinical Psychologist and the owner of Center for Personal Growth.
 She provides therapeutic and assessment services to individuals of all ages.
-In 2017, Dr. Liebich was elected to the APA Committee for Disability Issues in Psychology.
-In 2018, she was named Chair for the committee.
+In 2017, Dr. Liebich was elected to the APA Committee for Disability Issues in Psychology. and 2018, she served as the Chair for the committee.
 Dr. Liebich specializes in physical and developmental disabilities, humanistic/integrative therapy, and collaborative psychological and neuropsychological assessment.
 Her treatment approach focuses on mutual respect, cooperation, and empowerment with the belief that each person has an innate growth potential when provided acceptance, understanding, and the right skills.
 Dr. Liebich regularly collaborates with schools, residential facilities, attorneys, social workers, individuals, and families to assess for a variety of concerns.
 Her areas of assessment expertise include intellectual and learning disabilities, developmental delays, dementia and other neurocognitive deficits, mood disorders, ADHD, and trauma-related disorders.
 Dr. Liebich also enjoys offering a wide range of therapeutic services, including individual, group, family, and couples’ therapy.
 She has worked in a variety of settings including an inner city school, community health centers, and an organization for refugees.
-She was an invited continuing education presenter at the 2016, 2017 and 2018 American Psychological Association National Convention.
+She was an invited continuing education presenter at the last four National Conventions of the American Psychological Association.
 Dr. Liebich can also personally relate to overcoming challenges in life as she was born with a physical disability, Cerebral Palsy.
 She considers her disability as a welcomed aspect of diversity as it helps her to understand the difficulties that her clients face.

 Dr. Liebich offers the following services: